-What does a Prosthetics Artist do?
+What is a Prosthetics Artist?

 What Is a Prosthetics Artist in Film?